Skip to main content

 • Connect to Extract nodes as additional context for AI-powered extraction

-• Use with Functions or If/Else nodes for data-driven workflow logic
+• Use with Formula or If/Else nodes for data-driven workflow logic

 SDK Example: